 This hot buttered rum recipe is smooth, sweet, salty with a slight bite from the rum.
 The perfect treat on a cold winters day to warm you from the inside out.

 We have been having a cold snap here in the Fraser Valley.
 It was down to around minus 4 at night.
 Im not complaining, because the cold weather is only possible because of the clear blue skys.
 A full week of sunshine is a rarety during a Fraser Valley winter so we get out our mits and our scarves and get outside.Its a little cold for runners though… Right Debbie?!
 She has been running 8 or 9 kms every day anyways.
 Shes hard core!

-Although it has now started raining as of yesterday, that sunshine had me out working in the yard and playing with my puppy.
+Although it started raining yesterday, that sunshine had me out working in the yard and playing with my puppy.
 Being outside in this cold weather makes me feel like a nice hot drink when I come inside and when I think of a hot drink, I think of Hot Buttered Rum!
-Im going to blame this one on Ernie and Jenn…
+I’m going to blame this one on Ernie and Jenn…

 Its definitely a little bit on the stronger side, but the sweetness and the cinnamon especially takes the edge off.

-Ernie also makes this sometimes in a crock pot.
-I have never tried it, but it would be great for after getting together with friends and playing outside.
+Ernie also makes this sometimes in a crock pot which is great for after getting together with friends and playing outside.
 Snowmobiling, skiing, tobogganing… We have included Ernies crockpot recipe below too.